Regulations for Committees Reporting Directly to Council or one of its Main Committees

 (a) consider and recommend to Council annually the appointment of the external auditors, the audit fee, the provision of non-audit services by the external auditors and any questions of resignation or dismissal of the external auditors;

-(b) monitor annually the performance and effectiveness of external auditors, including any matters affecting their objectivity, and make recommendations to Council concerning their reappointment, where appropriate;
+(b) monitor annually the performance and effectiveness of external auditors, including any matters affecting their independence and objectivity, and make recommendations to Council concerning their reappointment, where appropriate;

 (c) agree with the external auditors, before the audit begins, the nature and scope of the audit;